 living with (a disability or diagnosis) suffering from

-person/people without disabilities able bodied
+person/people without disabilities abled bodied

-person/people with disability/disabilities the disabled (n.), differently abled
+person/people with disability/disabilities the disabled (n.), differently-abled

 has a disability is handicapped